AdvancedCSS2023/assignment-3--scrollytelling-group-8/README.md

 What the project does?

-The aim of this project is to promote sustainability and raise awareness about the environment.
-The project consists of an educational quiz game that teaches players about endangered species and how to help protect them.
-By playing the game, users can learn about different species that are currently at risk of extinction.
+This project is about UN goal 15.
+Which is about protecting, restoring and promoting sustainably manage forest.
+This is meant for an older audience 35-45 year olds.
+The website shows the damage we're doing to nature through animations and transitions.
+Together we can create a better world for all of us.

 Why the project is useful?

-This project is useful because it draws attention to the damage that human activities have caused to the natural world and why it is important to protect it.
+This project is useful because it draws attention to the damage that human activities have caused to the forest and why it is important to protect it.
 By highlighting the real consequences of climate change and other environmental issues, people are more likely to make informed decisions that benefit the planet.
-The game's focus on endangered animals serves as a reminder that we need to take action to protect these vulnerable species.

 How users can get started with the project?

-To get started with the project, users can visit the game page on the website after reading the introduction to the United Nations Sustainable Development Goal 15, which the game aims to promote.
-The quiz is designed to be easy to understand and straightforward, with the goal of raising awareness about the importance of protecting endangered species.
+To get started with the project, users can visit the website and go through the experience by scrolling down the webpage

 Where users can get help with your project?

-If users need help with the project, they can refer to the instructions provided on the game page.
+If users need help with the project, they can reach out to 1 of the contributors of the project if they have any questions.

 Which technology is used?

-The technology used for this project includes HTML, CSS, and SCSS, with some JavaScript used to improve the game's functionality.
-The team behind the project has made an effort to minimize the use of JavaScript, focusing instead on HTML, CSS, and SCSS/SASS.
+The technology used for this project includes HTML, CSS, and SCSS, with some JavaScript used to for intersection observers that play animations when the user scrolls by that section of the page.

 The maintains and contributes to the project?

-The project is maintained by Sebastian Haugen, Gard Heimly, and Helin Sagvan Abuzed
+The project is maintained by Sebastian Haugen